A Public Permissionless Goodbye

 - created and validated new blockchain-based concepts, related to real estate, smart cities, hospitality, sustainable energy, co-working spaces, trading bots, and land ownership;

-- advised businesses working on clean drinking water solutions in Africa, digital art, crypto market data, mobile betting, and on-demand convenience stores;
+- advised businesses working on clean drinking water solutions in Africa, crypto market data, mobile betting, and on-demand convenience stores;

 - created and distributed freely available in-depth research reports, such as Tokenizing SME Equity;